brow/brow.github.io/_posts/2019-11-21-uncommon-wedding-reading.md

 > When you love someone; you do not love them all the time, in exactly the same way, from moment to moment.
 It is impossibility. [[…]](https://www.hitched.co.uk/wedding-planning/readings/extract-from-gift-from-the-sea)

-That excerpt wasn't what I wanted, but I found the entire book in a public library and from multiple of its chapters spliced together a three-minute piece that I was happy with:
+That excerpt wasn't what I wanted, but I found the book in a public library and from multiple of its chapters spliced together a three-minute piece that I was happy with:

 > The oyster has fought to have that place on the rock to which it… clings tenaciously.
 So most couples in the growing years of marriage struggle to achieve a place in the world.
 It is a physical and material battle first of all, for a home, for children, for a place in their particular society.
 >